-Immediately after these words are spoken, the exaltation takes place: he was taken up right before their eyes and a cloud hid him from their sight.
-They were looking intently up to heaven as he walked when suddenly two men dressed in white stood beside them.
+Immediately after these words are spoken, the exaltation takes place: he is taken up right before their eyes, and a cloud hides him from their sight.
+They were looking intently up to heaven as he walked when two men dressed in white stood beside them.
 Men of Galilee, they said, why are you standing here looking up to heaven?
-The same Jesus who was taken up from you into heaven will return in the same way you saw him enter heaven.
+The same Jesus taken up from you into heaven will return the same way you saw him enter heaven.

 Did you know?

-At the end of the day, certain individuals probably won’t have joined the Christ-adherents – despite the fact that devotees duplicated quickly, even with mistreatment before long – yet not very many individuals questioned that He became alive once again.
-The number 40 seems multiple times in the Bible, some of God’s importance.
+Specific individuals probably won’t have joined the Christ-adherents – even though devotees duplicated quickly, even with mistreatment before long – yet not many individuals questioned that He became alive again.
+The number 40 seems to be some of God’s importance multiple times in the Bible.

-We consider Noah, of the years in the wild, of the days Moses was on the Mount, of Jonah and Nineveh, and, for Jesus’ situation, the quantity of days He was enticed of Satan… and the quantity of days between the Resurrection and the Ascension.
+We consider Noah, of the years in the wild, of the days Moses was on the Mount, of Jonah and Nineveh, and, for Jesus’ situation, the number of days He was enticed of Satan… and the number of days between the Resurrection and the Ascension.
 Typically this number means testing, preliminaries, probation, or an arrangement of thriving.
 We should accept the last comes nearest to the risen Lord’s season before He climbed.
-They absolutely were dynamic days.
-The last section of the last gospel’s last book (John 21:25) tells us, “Jesus additionally did numerous different things.
-Assuming they were completely recorded, I guess the entire world couldn’t contain the books that sounds composed.”
+They were dynamic days.
+The final section of the previous gospel’s latest book (John 21:25) tells us, “Jesus additionally did numerous different things.
+Assuming they were completely recorded, I guess the entire world couldn’t contain the books that sound composed.”

 - Ispas is said to have been the mythical figure who witnessed the Ascension of Jesus Christ and the raising of the souls of the dead to heaven.

-- According to Christian accounts, Jesus Christ went to Heaven in the same body in which He was born, lived, crucified, buried and then rose again.
+- According to Christian accounts, Jesus Christ went to Heaven in the same body He was born, lived, crucified, buried, and then rose again.

 - The Saviour Jesus Christ comforted the apostles and told them it was time to part with them.
 Then they went together to the Mount of Olives in the Garden of Gethsemane.
 As he blessed over 500 people, Jesus ascended to his Father.

-But if Christ, after His rest, had remained in the grave, and death, as the Jews say, and had not risen, nor ascended into heaven, then not only could no greater miracles have been done in His name, but none at all.
-Christ, in the course of His earthly ministry, performed signs and wonders, raised the dead, healed the lepers, cast out evil spirits, after which He was crucified and, as the Jews say, did not rise again.
+But if Christ, after His rest, had remained in the grave, and death, as the Jews say, and had not risen, nor ascended into heaven, then extraordinary miracles have been done in His name, but none at all.
+Christ, in His earthly ministry, performed signs and wonders, raised the dead, healed the lepers, and cast out evil spirits, after which He was crucified and, as the Jews say, did not rise again.

-After His resurrection, Jesus offered the crowd The Feast of the Ascension, which is a milestone between the preaching period of Jesus Christ and the beginning of the Christian era.
-The Ascension of the Lord, as the name suggests, signifies the ascension of the Saviour Jesus Christ from the Mount of Olives to heaven.
+After His resurrection, Jesus offered the crowd The Feast of the Ascension, a milestone between the preaching period of Jesus Christ and the beginning of the Christian era.
+As the name suggests, the Ascension of the Lord signifies the ascension of the Saviour Jesus Christ from the Mount of Olives to heaven.
 From this place, amid his Apostles, he spoke to them of his second coming to earth.
 The feast is also known as Ispas, the mythical figure who witnessed the Ascension of the Lord and the raising of the souls of the dead to heaven.

 Thank you for your time, and please, if you have a few more minutes, play the following Quizlet about Jesus’ life.
 Have a wonderful day!
 And may God bless you and keep you safe!